OceanLabs/iOS-Print-SDK/README.md

 ## Migration from older Kite SDK versions
 Please see the [Migration Documentation](Kite-SDK/docs/migration.md) to migrate to newer versions

-## HP Print SDK
-You can optionally offer print-at-home functionality by enabling the HP Print SDK, which will integrate it nicely within the Kite SDK.
-Please see [here](Kite-SDK/docs/hp_sdk.md) for details.

 ## Open Source Acknowledgements
 The iOS Print SDK uses software created by the Open Source community, you can find a full list of acknowledgements [here](https://kite.uservoice.com/knowledgebase/articles/1141681-open-source).